Trusts: They're Even For People Who Don't Have a Yacht | Wealthsimple

 You should actually know what they are, how they work, and if they make financial sense for you.
 Thankfully you can do that in less than ten minutes.
 Here's our guide.

 Your first question about trusts is possibly a simple one: Who cares?
-Aren’t trusts just for people with yachts, or wealthy grandparents who live at Downton Abbey, or, more specifically, those of us who will leave, or inherit, a vast and massively valuable estate?
+Aren’t trusts just for people with yachts, or wealthy grandparents who live at Downton Abbey, or, more specifically, those of us who will leave or inherit an estate worth more than $5.49 million?
+(More on that number later.)

-The answer is, first of all, yes, trusts can be very useful if you’re wealthy.
-But they can also be useful to people who aren’t insanely rich.
-Because there are lots of kinds of trusts, and they’re used for lots of different reasons.
+The answer is yes, trusts are really useful to wealthy people.
+But they can also be useful to people who may not have that kind of money.
+There are lots of kinds of trusts.
+And they’re used for lots of different reasons.

-So let’s dig into it.
-What are trusts?
+So what are trusts?
 Who are they for?
+Are they just beneficial to the people inheriting the money or can they be useful for the people who are leaving it?
+Does a trust replace a will?
+How much money do you really need to open one?

-And how can I make one useful if I don’t own a fleet of private jets?
-We spoke to Melanie Yach, a Toronto estate attorney, to discover the answers to all these questions — and we even cut out all the boring parts.
+We spoke to David Warmflash, a New York City estate attorney, to discover the answers to all these questions.
+And we even cut out all the boring parts.

 There’s some terminology to understand.
 For instance, there are three parties to every trust:

 Grantor.
 This is the person with the assets.
-He or she creates the rules for the trust — how much of the income, appreciation, or principal is paid out and how often.
+He or she creates the rules for the trust — how much of the income, appreciation or principle is paid out and how often.

 Beneficiary.
 The person who receives the assets.

-This can also save you money because of a difference in income tax rates.
-If you're in a high tax bracket, and you have a child in a low tax bracket, putting income-producing assets in a trust distributed to that child effectively reduces your tax rate.
-This process is sometimes called income splitting.
-The trust pays no income tax because it distributed the money; you are not taxed on the assets because you put them in the trust; and your child is taxed at their lower rate instead of yours.

 They’re also really valuable if the beneficiary isn’t necessarily able to handle managing their own money.
-Trusts are often used as a way to designate how your beneficiaries spend their inheritance.
+People often use trusts as a way to designate how your beneficiaries spend their inheritance.
 This isn’t necessarily because the grantor is a control freak even from beyond the grave, although sometimes that is the case.
 But it’s more often the case that the beneficiary may not be equipped to handle that money for one reason or another.

 Here are a few examples of situations when trusts are useful: